tmitchel2/DynamoDBAutoscaleLambda/README.md

   1. Fork the repo
   2. Clone your fork
   3. Create a new file in the root folder called 'config.env.production'
-  4. Put your AWS credentials into the file in the following format, only if you want to run a local test (not needed for lambda)
+  4. Put your AWS credentials and (optionally) the DynamoDB tables into the file in the following format, only if you want to run a local test (not needed for lambda).

     ```javascript
     AWS_ACCESS_KEY_ID="###################"
     AWS_SECRET_ACCESS_KEY="###############"
+    DYNAMODB_TABLES="[TABLE1],[TABLE2],..."
     ```

   5. Update [Region.json](./src/configuration/Region.json) to match the region of your DynamoDB instance
   6. Run 'npm install'
   7. Run 'npm run build'